data-talks-sydney/etl-bi-engineer-datatalks-challenge/README.md

 # Project

-There are five stages to this task:
+There are **five** stages to this task:

+- Data Gathering
+- Data Cleaning
+- Data Transformation
+- Data Analysis
+- Data Visualisation

 ## 1. Data Gathering